mongodb/specifications/source/extended-json.rst

 interpreted as any other JSON object.
 In other words, ``{"$symbol": "banana", "$foo": "peel"}`` is just a JSON object with two keys that map to two strings and does not represent a BSON symbol.

 **Q**.
+How can implementations which require backwards compatibility with Legacy Extended JSON, in which BSON regular expressions were represented with ``$regex``, handle parsing of extended JSON test representing a MongoDB query filter containing the ``$regex`` operator?

+**A**.
+An implementation can handle this in a number of ways:

+- Introduce an enumeration that determines the behavior of the parser.
+If the value is LEGACY, it will parse ``$regex`` and not treat ``$regularExpression`` specially, and if the value is CANONICAL, it will parse ``$regularExpression`` and not treat ``$regex`` specially.
+- Support both legacy and canonical forms in the parser without requiring the application to specify one or the other.
+Making that work for the ``$regex`` query operator use case will require that the rules set forth in the 1.0.0 version of this specification are followed for ``$regex``; specifically, that a document with a ``$regex`` key whose value is a JSON object should be parsed as a normal document and not reported as an error.

+**Q**.
 Sometimes I see the term "extjson" used in other specifications.
 Is "extjson" related to this specification?